 Hazardous Waste in the Home

-Many homeowners are often faced with the discovery of an old but hazardous substance (PDF) in their house or in the house of a family member.
-Since they cannot just throw out the dangerous substance, many homeowners continue to maintain hazardous materials in their home and put their families at risk of accidental exposure.
+Many home and business owners are often faced with the discovery of an old but hazardous substance - any material that is corrosive, toxic, ignitable or reactive - in their house or business.
+Since they cannot just throw out the dangerous substance, many people continue to maintain hazardous materials in their home or business and put their families or coworkers at risk of accidental exposure.

 Household Hazardous Waste Days

-To allow county residents to dispose of harmful products safely, Harford County holds HHW acceptance days quarterly.
+To allow county residents to dispose of harmful products safely, Harford County holds Household Hazardous Waste Days quarterly.
 There is no charge for residents with only HHW materials.
-Learn more about Household Hazardous Waste Days.

 • Buy pesticides, construction materials (glue, paints) and cleaning materials in proper sizes to complete the job you are trying to do.
 Do not buy commercial size containers if you are doing a small job at home.